-Kindler syndrome (KS) is the fourth major type of epidermolysis bullosa (EB, see this term) and is characterized by skin fragility and blistering at birth followed by development of photosensitivity and progressive poikilodermatous skin changes.
+Kindler syndrome (KS) is the fourth major type of epidermolysis bullosa (EB), besides simplex, junctional and dystrophic forms, and is characterized by skin fragility and blistering at birth followed by development of photosensitivity and progressive poikilodermatous skin changes.

 Prevalence is unknown.
 More than 250 cases have been reported to date.